sacidaksoy/netflix-app/README.md

 In this project, I used:

-- Creating a User Interface using React Native and pure CSS features.
+- Creating a User Interface using React JS and pure CSS features.
 - Working with The Movie Database(TMDB) API
 - fetching data from unlimited sources using FETCH requests
 - Worked with react-youtube and movie-trailer packages